-With a full load of wood, the stove will need to be refuelled approximately every 1 to 1.5 hours depending on burn rate.
+With a full load of wood, the stove will need to be refuelled approximately every hour depending on burn rate.
 Wood can be stacked in the stove but care must be taken that logs do not touch the baffle.
-Do not stack fuel above the level of the tertiary air inlets at the back of the stove.
+Do not stack fuel so high that it touches the middle waterway in the stove,

 Always make sure that flames are visible above the wood after re-fuelling for cleanest burning.
 Open the air wash full for 1 to 2 minutes to achieve full flames above the fuel.
 Carefully adjusting the secondary air controls and fuel load will then control the burn rate of the stove.
-Wood burns most efficiently with the primary air controls closed and the secondary (air wash) controls open about 25%, this setting will give the stoves nominal output of approximately 7kW.
+Wood burns most efficiently with the primary air controls slightly open and the secondary (air wash) controls open about 25-50%.
+The secondary air must always be open to keep the glass clean